 2. Swipe upwards with two fingers on your Mac’s trackpad or press the up arrow next to the Finder window that appears in order to navigate to a time before you deleted the file.

-3. Once you’ve reached a backup from a time before you trashed the file, click on the Finder window and navigate the Finder in the normal way until you find the file you want to recover.
+3. Once you’ve reached a backup from a time before you trashed the file, click the Finder window and navigate the Finder in the normal way until you find the file you want to recover.

 4. Press the spacebar to preview the file, and if it’s the one you want, click Restore.
 The file will now be restored to your current Finder, and you’ll be able to open and edit it.